jbeck018/howlerops/Formula/SETUP_TAP_REPOSITORY.md

 # Create the Formula directory
 mkdir -p Formula

-# Copy the formula from the main SQL Studio repository
+# Copy the formula from the main Howlerops repository
 cp /path/to/sql-studio/Formula/sql-studio.rb Formula/

 # Copy the README